From veering triangulations to link spaces and back again: Examples

-\begin{question} As discussed in \refrem{BundleRigidity} the transverse taut structures coming from layered triangulations of surface bundles (as in \refexa{SurfaceBundlesTwo}) have unique compatible circular orders.
+\begin{question} As discussed in \refexa{SurfaceBundlesTwo} the transverse taut structures coming from layered triangulations of surface bundles have unique compatible circular orders.
 As we shall show in \refthm{VeerImpliesUnique}, veering triangulations also have unique compatible circular orders.